SlabLU: A Two-Level Sparse Direct Solver for Elliptic PDEs: Numerical experiments

 We compare the performance of SlabLU and SuperLU in solving the 2nd order finite difference discretization of the constant coefficient Helmholtz equation (\ref{eq:constant_coeff_helm}), which results in very ill-conditioned sparse matrices (\ref{eq:Au=f}) that need to be solved.
+SuperLU \cite{bollhofer2020state,2011_li_supernodal} is a generic sparse direct solver that computes a sparse LU factorization of any given sparse matrix to high accuracy.
+We use the Scipy interface (version 1.8.1) to call SuperLU with the default permutation specification of COLAMD ordering; this version of SuperLU is sequential with multi-threading for BLAS calls.

-SuperLU is a generic sparse direct solver that computes a sparse LU factorization of any given sparse matrix to high accuracy.
-It uses groupings of nodes into "supernodes" to leverage BLAS3 operations on dense sub-blocks \cite{bollhofer2020state,2011_li_supernodal} and is computed with the default permutation specification of COLAMD ordering to minimize fill-in.
+The primary purpose of the comparison to this version of SuperLU is to compare accuracy of the computed factorization.
+Sparse direct solvers use sparsity in the discretized operator in order to factorize the sparse coefficient matrix exactly.
+SlabLU uses sparsity in the traditional sense for the sparse factorizations (\ref{eq:sparse_blocktri}) in Stage One and approximately constructs the reduced system $\mtx T$ to high accuracy using randomized black-box sampling (cf. Section \ref{sec:hmatrix_rand}.)
+Both schemes are able to resolve the solution up to the discretization error (cf. Figure \ref{fig:SuperLU_fd}).

-We use the Scipy interface (version 1.8.1) to call SuperLU.
-During the factorization, SuperLU may pivot between sub-blocks to achieve stability in the computed factorization, resulting in superior accuracy in the residual.
-Despite limitations in the pivoting scheme of SlabLU, both schemes are able to resolve the solution up to the discretization error (see Figure \ref{fig:SuperLU_fd}).
-However, our comparison shows that SlabLU outperforms SuperLU in terms of build times and memory costs up to about 10M points.
-It is somewhat surprising that SlabLU outperforms SuperLU in terms of memory costs; we believe this is because SuperLU stores its computed factorization in sparse CSR format, leading to large storage costs for dense sub-blocks.
-For problems larger than 10.2M points, SuperLU does not compute the factorization, likely because the memory requirements exceed some pre-prescribed limit.
+SlabLU also compares favorably to SuperLU in terms of memory costs; this is slightly surprising because the memory costs of SlabLU have slighly worse asymptotic scaling, compared to multi-level schemes.
+We believe may be because of inefficiencies of storing the sparse factorization or because COLAMD chooses a suboptimal ordering, compared to a METIS ordering, which is not available for this version.
+For problems larger than 10.2M points, SuperLU does not compute the factorization, because the memory requirements exceed some pre-prescribed limit.
+The authors note that more optimized solvers are available that use multi-threading or MPI parallelism \cite{li2003superlu_dist,2004_davis_UMFPACK,amestoy2000mumps}; comparison to these solvers will be the subject of future work.

-\subsection{Solving Challenging Scattering Problems with High Order Discretization}
+\subsection{Solving challenging scattering problems with high order discretization}

 High-order discretization is crucial for resolving variable-coefficient scattering phenomena due to the pollution effect, which requires increasing the number of points per wavelength as the domain size increases \cite{beriot2016efficient,deraemaeker1999dispersion}.
 The HPS discretization (cf.~Section \ref{sec:other_disc}) is less sensitive to pollution because it allows for a high choice of local polynomial order \cite{gillman2014direct,martinsson2013direct}.
 In Helmholtz experiments, HPS with $p=22$ accurately resolves oscillatory solutions using only 10 points per wavelength on domains up to size $1000\lambda \times 1000\lambda$, while 2nd order FD requires 100-250 points per wavelength to achieve low accuracy.
 Combining HPS with SlabLU provides a powerful tool for resolving challenging scattering phenomena to high accuracy, especially for situations where efficient preconditioners are not available \cite{ernst2012difficult}.
 We first demonstrate the performance of SlabLU for sparse coefficient matrices arising from the HPS discretization on a benchmark PDE of constant coefficient Helmholtz in Figure \ref{fig:greens_hps}.
 As discussed in Section \ref{sec:complexity_hps}, the leaf operations are handled efficiently using batched linear algebra, and the local leaf factorizations are discarded and re-factorized as needed during the solve stage to save on memory costs for the direct solver.